Chimney Inspection – Chimney Inspections in CT – Annual Chimney Inspections

 Our certified chimney sweep technicians offer chimney inspections, repairs, and chimney cleaning services in towns like West Hartford, Marlborough, Manchester, Bolton, Colchester, Tolland, East Hampton, Chesire, Southington and the surrounding areas.

-Have You Had a Chimney Inspection This Year?
+Have You Had An Annual Inspection Yet?

 Did you know that The National Fire Protection Association recommends having your chimney inspected at least once per year?
 According to Standard 211, "Chimneys, fireplaces, and vents shall be inspected at least once a year for soundness, freedom from deposits, and correct clearances.
 Cleaning, maintenance, and repairs shall be done if necessary."
 It’s important to note that this standard still applies even if you don’t use your fireplace or chimney system often.
 Deterioration and blockages can still occur, making the chimney unsafe for use.